nithssh/arch-selflog/arch-install.md

 ## Partition the disks:

-I'm using a 1000G nvme drive.
+I'm using a fresh 1000G nvme drive.
 Only using 600G for the root, since I plan to use the rest for a gaming VM later.

 | Size | Type    | Partition |
 |------|---------|-----------|